KNDS: History

 In July 2016, the French press seemed content with the merger of the manufacturers of the Leopard 2 and Leclerc tanks, although it was disappointed that the combined company was still 25% of the size of General Dynamics or BAE Systems.

 Prior to November 2018, the lead of the new Main Ground Combat System MBT was awarded to the German half of the firm, by decision of politicians in both France and Germany.

 In November 2018, Rheinmetall was thinking of taking over the 50% share of the German holding company, after the death of Manfred Bode.
 In December 2018, it became apparent that Rheinmetall was seeking 75% of the whole KNDS company.

 In 2020, the number of employees at KNDS and its subsidiaries was 8,270, with a turnover of €2.4 billion, an order backlog of around €10.6 billion and an order intake of €3.3 billion.
 Its products include main battle tanks, armored vehicles, artillery systems, weapons systems, ammunition, military bridges, customer services, battle management systems, training, protection and a wide range of equipment.

-In 2023, KNDS decided to replace the WFEL moniker of its British subsidiary, with KNDS UK.
+In 2023, KNDS decided to rename British subsidiary from WFEL (formerly Williams Fairey Engineering Limited) to KNDS UK.

+As the Wegmann family decided to sell its stake in KNDS, the company management decided in 2025 to list the company in Frankfurt and Paris, through an IPO (initial public offering).
+In May 2026, the German government announced that it would acquire a 40% stake in KNDS when the company goes public and that the French and German government plans to reduce their stakes to 30% in the following years, in order for Germany and France to hold equal voting rights in KNDS.